bryngo/bryngo.github.io/_posts/2020-05-23-bay-area-property.md

 [Details](https://www.californiataxdata.com/pdf/Prop13.pdf).

 ### What is a mortgage?
-It's basically a fancy word for financing a home.
+It's basically financing a home.
 Don't meet your monthly mortgage payments?
 Then you risk the lender taking your property.
 Of course, there's interest on this.
 There are many ways to lower this interest such as proving to the lender that you're a reliable person or providing a larger up-front payment.